AhaLabs/ahalabs.github.io/src/pages/team.md

 ## Elizabeth Engelman, Senior Engineer

-Elizabeth Engelman is a software engineer with over a decade of experience delivering software in a variety of domains including healthcare, insurance, finance, and politics.
+Elizabeth Engelman has over a decade of experience delivering software in a variety of domains including healthcare, insurance, finance, and politics.
 Before joining Aha Labs in 2023, she worked as a consultant, integrating into existing teams, leading initiatives, and developing greenfield applications to deliver immediate impact.

 At Aha Labs, Elizabeth focuses on advancing Stellar’s developer tools.
 She has experience with blockchain development, including Ethereum, Polygon, Stellar, and Flow, and is passionate about emerging technologies.